wecken/UIButtonSpringEffect/README.md

 ![](https://storage.googleapis.com/zenn-user-upload/o1eard8e5k8z9txax9yud2um0otu)

 # What's great about it?
-I fine tuned the spring animation so it feels good when you press the button.
+I fine-tuned the spring animation so it feels good when you press the button.

 # How to use